auremoser/aaas-guides/goals/goals.md

 ### 3. Educational + Academic

-* What skills do you want to learn for your job?
+* What skills do you want to learn for your community management role going forward?
 * If you were to pursue (more) formal education, what would it be (continuing ed course, MOOC, academic degree...)?

 Write one goal from these reflection questions.
 Transfer your goal to a post-it.